criteo-research/CausE/README.md

 ## Code Organisation
 The code is organized as follows:
+- **causal_prod2vec.py** - Used to run the CausE-avg method from the paper, where users response under the uniform exposure is averaged into a single vector.
+- **causal_prod2vec2i.py** - Used to run the CausE-prod-T and CausE-prod-C methods from the paper, where users response under the uniform exposure is mapped into a separate product matrix.
 - **models.py** - SupervisedProd2Vec and CausalProd2Vec as tensorflow model classes.
 - **dataset_loading.py** - File to load Movelens/Netflix datasets and convert to user/product matrix.
+- **utils.py** - Various helper methods.

 ## Dependencies and Requirements
 The code has been designed to support python 3.6+ only.
 The project has the following dependences and version requirements: